How to... enter an advisory route DIY

-1. Pay for the event by purchasing a virtual or real Brevet Card from the DIY Events Page.
+- Pay for the event by buying a virtual brevet.

 DIY organisers nominally have regional responsibilities, but you can choose to purchase cards from any Organiser – it doesn’t matter where you live or where you intend to ride.